 Group invitationals include “Women Painting Women,” Principle Gallery, Alexandria, VA in 2012, 2013, and 2014, Women Painting Women, Robert Lange Studios, Charleston, S.C., “Figurative,” at Katharina Rich Perlow, NY, NY, and “Portraiture, a Philadelphia Tradition” in Wayne, PA.
 One-person exhibits include Hersh Fine Art, Glen Cove, NY, the Phillips Museum, Lancaster, PA, the Pennsylvania College of Technology, Williamsport, PA, and YorkArts, York, PA.
 Her work has been featured in The Huffington Post, Image, American Arts Quarterly, The Art of The Portrait, and American Art Collector.

-Prescott taught painting and drawing at Messiah College for 20 years, and has been a guest professor at Andreeva Portrait Academy, The Glen Workshop, Image Summer Institute, and six courses at the Gordon College Orvieto Program in Orvieto, Italy.
+Prescott taught painting and drawing at Messiah College for 20 years, and has been a guest professor at Andreeva Portrait Academy, The Glen Workshop, Image Summer Institute, and seven courses at the Gordon College Orvieto Program in Orvieto, Italy.
 She has written on the subject of portraits as art.
 Her commissioned portraits have been widely collected.